edilsoncichon/fc-event-driven-architecture/README.md

 ```

 ## Testing via API
-Use the `./api-testing.http` file in your preferred IDE to test the microservices' endpoints.
+Use the [api-testing.http](./api-testing.http) file in your preferred IDE (obviously it's PHPStorm lol) to test the microservices' endpoints.